ShadowRocket227/LearnGPT/README.md

 -It can search on the web.
 -It use the informations taken on the internet for checking the generated contents.
 -It leave a complete source mapping, for checking the web pages visited by ChatGPT.
--Is focus on the school, so he can adapt to various subjects and topic using the most correct vocabulary, tone, writing style etc. based on the selected subject.
+-Is focused on the school, so he can adapt to various subjects and topic using the most correct vocabulary, tone, writing style etc. based on the selected subject.
 -You can customize a lot of options, like banned web addresses, writing style and output language, directly from the prompt bar of WebChatGPT/MaxAI.me, after selecting the prompt.

 And so on.

-You can find the raw prompt in the "LearnGPT-prompt.md" file.
+You can find the raw prompt in the "LearnGPT-prompt.txt" file.

 DISCLAIMER: DON'T USE THE PROMPTS CONTAINED ON BRANCH "dev".
 THEY ARE BETA PROMPTS AND IS NOT GURANTEED A SMOOTH EXECUTION AND EXPERIENCE.
 ONLY LOOK ON BRANCH "main".